-Regular way purchases and sales of financial assets are recognised on the date the Group commits to purchase or sell the asset.
+Sales and purchases of financial assets are recognised on the date the Group commits to purchase or sell the asset.
 Financial assets are derecognised when the right to receive cash flows from the financial assets have expired or transferred and the Group has transferred substantially all the risks and rewards of ownership.